Meirion Jones

-Jones has investigated many subjects including the alleged fixing of the US presidential election in 2000, toxic waste dumping in Africa, how Britain helped Israel’s nuclear weapons programme, market-rigging by multinationals, bogus bomb detectors, tsunami aid, terror and security, political scandalsand financial scams.
+Jones has investigated many subjects, including the alleged fixing of the US presidential election in 2000, toxic waste dumping in Africa, how Britain helped Israel’s nuclear weapons programme, market-rigging by multinationals, bogus bomb detectors, tsunami aid, terror and security, political scandals, and financial scams.
 He has written for many newspapers including The Guardian.

-He also worked with journalist Liz MacKean in late 2011 on a Newsnight investigation which aimed to expose recently deceased BBC star Jimmy Savile as a prolific paedophile.
-Its suppression by their boss, (former) Newsnight editor Peter Rippon, ultimately led to a major scandal.
-In 2022 Jones featured in Netflix's two-part documentary Jimmy Savile: A British Horror Story.
+Jones also worked with journalist Liz MacKean in late 2011 on a Newsnight investigation which aimed to expose recently deceased BBC star Jimmy Savile as a prolific paedophile.
+Its suppression by their boss, then Newsnight editor Peter Rippon, ultimately led to a major scandal.
+Jones featured in Netflix's two-part documentary Jimmy Savile: A British Horror Story (2022).

 Early career

-Jones was the first full-time Editor of the Cardiff student paper Gair Rhydd.
+Jones was the first full-time editor of the Cardiff student paper Gair Rhydd.
 He once broke into the principal's office to copy and expose files about an Iraqi henchman.
-He worked for Your Computer magazine reviewing computers and interviewing the likes of Douglas Adams.
-He then freelanced at New Scientist where he wrote about everything from food poisoning to how to phase out the CFCs which were damaging the ozone layer.
+He worked for Your Computer magazine, reviewing computers and interviewing the likes of Douglas Adams.
+He then freelanced at New Scientist, where he wrote about a variety of subjects, from food poisoning to how to phase out the CFCs which were damaging the ozone layer.